cultfamily-on-github/cult-video-conferencing-microservice/README.md

 # CULT Video Conferencing Microservice

-CULT Video Conferencing gives you the chance to communicate with each other.
+CULT Video Conferencing - aka [onlycultfans.org](onlycultfans.org) (under construction) - gives you the chance to communicate with each other.

 It might allow for 24/7 "consultation-hour" live streams in which some of our CULT playmates answer questions around decentralization, self hosted wallets, deflationary currencies like CULT & RVLT etc.